fleschutz/PowerShell/Docs/build-repo.md

 ## build-repo.ps1 - Builds a Git repository

-This scripts supports building with cmake, configure, autogen, Imakefile and Makefile.
+This PowerShell script supports building with cmake, configure, autogen, Imakefile and Makefile.

 ## Parameters
 ```powershell